Hemel Hempstead: Notable features

-Hemel is famous for its "Magic Roundabout" (officially called the "Plough Roundabout" from a former adjacent public house), an interchange at the end of the town centre (Moor End), where traffic from six routes meet.
+Hemel is famous for its "Magic Roundabout" (officially called the Plough Roundabout from a former adjacent public house), an interchange at the end of the town centre (Moor End), where traffic from six routes meet.
 Traffic is able to circulate in both directions around what appears to be a main central roundabout (which it used to be), with the normal rules applying at each of the six mini-roundabouts encircling this central reservation.
 It was the first such circulation system in Britain.

 Hemel claims to have the first purpose-built, free-standing multi-storey car park in Britain.

-The new town centre is laid out alongside landscaped gardens and water features formed from the River Gade known as the Watergardens, designed by G. A. Jellicoe.
+The new town centre is laid out alongside landscaped gardens and water features formed from the River Gade known as the Watergardens, designed by G.A.
+Jellicoe.
 The Watergardens are home to many ducks, which have been known to cause delays on the surrounding roads.
 The main shopping street, Marlowes, was pedestrianised in the early 1990s.

 For many years, the lower end of Marlowes featured a distinctive office building built as a bridge-like structure straddling the main road.
 This building was erected on the site of an earlier railway viaduct carrying the Hemel to Harpenden railway, known as the Nickey Line.
 When the new town was constructed, this part of the railway was no longer in use and the viaduct was demolished.
-The Nickey Line is now used as a leisure route by walkers.
+The trackbed is now used as a leisure route by walkers.
 The office building, occupied by BP, was designed to create a similar skyline and effect to the viaduct.
-In the early 1980s, it was discovered that the building was subsiding dangerously.
-As a result, it was vacated and demolished.
+In the early 1980s, it was discovered that the building was subsiding dangerously; as a result, it was vacated and demolished.
 Adjacent to the BP buildings was a unique, double-helix public car park.
 The lower end of Marlowes was redeveloped into the Riverside shopping complex, which opened on 27 October 2005.

-A few metres away, overlooking the 'Magic Roundabout', is Hemel's tallest structure, the 20-storey Kodak building.
+A few metres away is Hemel's tallest structure, the 20-storey Kodak building.
 This originally consisted of 18 office floors, two plantroom floors and a basement.
 It also had a two-storey annex containing a restaurant, cinema and gym.
 Built as the Kodak Company's UK HQ, the tower was vacated by the company in 2005, though it was temporarily reoccupied in 2006 after the Buncefield explosion destroyed Kodak's other Hemel offices.
 It has since been converted into flats.

-The Heathrow Airport holding area known as the Bovingdon stack lies just west of the town.
+The Heathrow Airport holding area, known as the Bovingdon stack, lies just west of the town.
 At peak times on a clear day, several circling aircraft can be seen in the sky at any one time.

 The national headquarters of the Boys' Brigade is located at Felden Lodge, near Hemel.

 Dacorum Heritage, a local history advocacy group, has proposals to convert the 18th-century house at The Bury into a museum and art gallery to display a collection of archaeological and historical artefacts from the surrounding area.
 The project is currently awaiting necessary funding and planning permission to proceed.